nnuval/nnuval.github.io/_posts/2016-12-11-SocketIO-Basics.md

 So you've entered your username and password.

-V passes the information to C.
+V passes the information to C. Under V, underlined with red is 'ng-submit="processLogin()"'.
+When a submit action occurs, it will have the 'processLogin()' function handle that event (you can see that function under C, underlined with red as well).
+The information being handled is underlined with green and yellow.
+Under V, these are declared with 'ng-model="name2"'.
+These are referenced under C with '$scope.name2'.

 ![vtoc](/assets/vtoc.PNG)